Brow Lift

 What a Brow Lift Does — and Doesn’t Do

-A brow lift raises the eyebrows and may softens forehead lines, depending on the technique used.
+A brow lift raises the eyebrows and may soften forehead lines, depending on the technique used.

 A brow lift helps alleviate some upper eyelid heaviness, but many people also benefit from an upper eyelid blepharoplasty to fully rejuvenate the eyes.
 It does not treat lower eyelids or cheeks.